read-write-web/banana-wiki/Scripting-with-Ammonite.md

 ...)
 ```

-So here we have explored the data in one remote resource.
+Above we have explored the data in one remote resource.
 But what about the documents that resource links to?

 # Following links